Alerts

 |

-The charge port (CP) electronic control unit (ECU) detects that the protective earth connection may be missing.
+The charge port (CP) electronic control unit (ECU) detects that the charging session is taking longer to startup than expected and exceeds the maximum time frame.

 |